KVSAGG/KVSAGG/README.md

 ## Federated Learning

-Codes in this folder are forked from open source code of *MinMax Sampling: A Near-optimal Global Summary for Aggregation in the Wide Area*.
-We apply our KVSAgg after the sampling process in a GPU friendly way.
+We apply our KVSAgg in a GPU friendly way after the sampling process in Federated Learning.

 In cifar10.sh we provided an example of how to run the program.
 The meaning of some of the arguments are provided in the chart below: